Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

-with $\Omega_{m}(\eta)$ the fractional matter energy density and $H(\eta)$ the Hubble parameters at conformal time $\eta$.
-Hence, CMB lensing encodes rich information of matter distribution, especially at late-time (as the integrand in Eq.~\eqref{eq:clpp} peaks at $z \approx 2$).
-Measuring CMB lensing is therefore a powerful tool to constrain cosmological parameters such as the matter fluctuation amplitude $\sigma_8$, the matter density $\Omega_{\m{m}}$, the spatial curvature of the universe $\Omega_k$, the sum of neutrino masses $\sum m_{\nu}$, and the dark energy equation of state $w$, as previously demonstrated in, e.g., \cite{Sherwin:2017, vanEngelen:2012}.
+with $\Omega_{m}(\eta)$ the fractional matter energy density and $H(\eta)$ the Hubble parameter at conformal time $\eta$.
+Hence, CMB lensing encodes information about the matter distribution, especially at late times (as the integrand in Eq.~\eqref{eq:clpp} peaks at $z \approx 2$).
+Measuring CMB lensing therefore constrains cosmological parameters such as the matter fluctuation amplitude $\sigma_8$, the matter density $\Omega_{\m{m}}$, the spatial curvature of the universe $\Omega_k$, the sum of neutrino masses $\sum m_{\nu}$, and the dark energy equation of state $w$, as previously demonstrated in, e.g., \cite{Sherwin:2017, vanEngelen:2012}.

 A promising way to measure CMB lensing is through its effect on CMB polarization field \cite{Hu:2002, Okamoto:2003}.
 Following from Eq.~\eqref{eq:lensing basic}, CMB lensing leads to perturbations in CMB E-mode and B-mode polarization fields, given by